pjotrp/heyu-run/README.md

 The great thing about Javascript is that it runs almost anywhere!
 Javascript is fast (enough) and it has a small memory foot print.
 I am the first to say that programming Javascript is painful when coming from a Ruby/Python world.
-Coffeescript generates Javascript, and takes much of that pain away.
+Fortunately, Coffeescript generates Javascript and takes much of that pain away.

 ## Setting up the environment